1871fotc/fotc/snippets/frederick-nicholas-naughton.md

 SERN: 1205 11^th^ L.H.
 14/15 Star

-Frederick was born in Melbourne to William Jason Naughton and Susannah Theresa Boyd 1883.
+Frederick was born in Melbourne to William Jason Naughton and Susannah Theresa Boyd in 1883.
 A paper Ruler by trade.
 He enlisted 9 August 1915 at 32 years and 2 months.